CTI skills for every AI coding agent.

 Frequently Asked Questions.

-Pack or platform — which is for you?
+Pack or platform, which is for you?

 Same tradecraft under the hood.
 Two different products for two different jobs.

-You want to build it yourself.
+The open-source pack: you want to build it yourself.

 You’re comfortable on the command line.
 You want the skills handed to you as building blocks so you can compose, fork, and ship your own workflows.
 Total control, no opinions you didn’t ask for.